Generalized gamma approximation with rates for urns, walks and trees: Random trees: Proof of Theorem 1.8

-Start with a uniformly chosen decorated binary tree~$T^b_{2k-1}$ with~$k$ leaves and note that the spanning tree induced by the root and Leaves~$1$ to~$k$ is the whole tree.
-Now identify the~$2k-1$ nodes of~$T^b_{2k-1}$ with~$2k-1$ white balls in an urn.
-Every step in R\'emy's algorithm will either add two nodes outside the current spanning tree, which corresponds to adding two black balls to the urn, or it adds one node inside and one node outside the current spanning tree, which corresponds to adding one white and one black ball.
-Note that the chances of the latter happening is proportional to the number of nodes in the current spanning tree or, equivalently, the number of white balls in the urn.
-Since we started with a tree of~$2k-1$ nodes, we need~$n-k$ steps to obtain a tree with~$2n-1$ nodes.
-Hence the size of the spanning tree is equal to the the number of white balls in the urn, which follows the distribution~$F^{n-k,1}_{0,2k-1}$. \end{proof}
+\begin{pf} Since the labeling is random, we may consider the tree spanned by the root and the leaves labeled $1$ to $k$ of a uniformly chosen decorated binary tree, rather than the tree spanned by the root and $k$ uniformly chosen leaves of a random binary tree, cf. \citet{Pitman2006}, Exercise~7.4.11.
+Start with a uniformly chosen decorated binary tree $T^b_{2k-1}$ with $k$ leaves and note that the tree spanned by the root and leaves $1$ to $k$ is the whole tree.
+Now identify the $2k-1$ nodes of $T^b_{2k-1}$ with $2k-1$ white balls in an urn that has no black balls.
+If the randomly chosen node in a given step in R\'emy's algorithm is outside the current spanning tree, two nodes will be added outside the current spanning tree and we identify this as adding two black balls to the urn.
+If the randomly chosen node is in the current spanning tree, one node will be added to the current spanning tree and another outside of it, and we identify this as adding one black and one white ball to the urn.

+Since we started with a tree of $2k-1$ nodes, we need $n-k$ steps to obtain a tree with $2n-1$ nodes.
+Hence, the size of the spanning tree is equal to the number of white balls in the urn, which follows the distribution ${\mathcal {P}}^{1}_{n-k}(0,2k-1)$. \end{pf}

+As a consequence of Proposition~\ref{prop1}, whenever a quantity of interest can be coupled closely to $\operatorname{sp} ^{k}_{\mathrm{Leaf}}(T^b_{2n-1})$, rates of convergence can be obtained if the closeness of the coupling can be quantified appropriately.
+In this section, we give two tree examples of this approach.
+Since the distribution ${\mathcal{P}} ^{1}_{n-k}(0,2k-1)$ will appear over and over again, we set $N^*_{j,k} \sim{\mathcal{P}}^{1}_{j}(0,2k-1)$ in what follows.
+We use the notation $\Gez(p)$, $\Geo(p)$, $\Be(p)$, $\Bi(n,p)$ to, respectively, denote the geometric with supports starting at zero and one, Bernoulli and binomial distributions.
+For a nonnegative integer-valued random variable $N$, we also use the notation $X\sim\Bi(N,p)$ to denote that $X$ is distributed as a mixture of binomial distributions such that $\law(X\mid N=n)=\Bi(n,p)$.

 We now make a simple, but important observation about the edges in the spanning tree.